-During 2018 SEB further raised the level of sustainability in its own funds.
-At year-end, 30 (25) per cent, SEK 188bn, were managed according to SEB’s most stringent sustainability criteria.
-In SEB’s Strategy Funds about two thirds of the funds’ assets adhere to its most stringent sustainability criteria.
-Of SEB’s total assets under management, 11 (8.6) per cent were managed according to the same criteria.
-SEB offers more than 20 funds with a clear sustainability profile, and the customer demand for this category of products is increasing.
+During 2019 SEB further raised the level of sustainability in its own funds.
+At year-end, 35 (30) per cent, SEK 256bn, were managed according to SEB’s fund company's highest level of sustainability criteria.
+Of SEB’s total assets under management, 13 (11) per cent were managed according to the same criteria.

 SEB is a signatory of the PRI since 2008 and has since then reported yearly on how SEB complies with the six PRI principles.
-In PRI’s grading of sustainable investments 2018, SEB received an A rating, which is an important confirmation of SEB’s work within sustainable investments.
+In PRI’s grading of sustainable investments 2019, SEB received an A rating.
 SEB Life & Pension has signed the PRI as an asset owner.
 Adding the asset-owner perspective gives SEB access to new collaboration forums and the possibility to pursue sustainability issues with other capital owners and make demands on external investment managers.

 Evaluation of external funds

 SEB is one of the largest microfinance fund managers in Europe.
 By investing in microfinance institutions, investors can earn a return while making a social impact.
 Through some 60 microfinance institutions, SEB’s microfinance funds offer loans to people with lower income in developing countries, people who are often excluded from the financial market.
-SEB manages 6 microfinance funds with a total value of around SEK 7bn, reaching more than 23 million entrepreneurs in about 50 developing countries.
+SEB manages 7 microfinance funds with a total value of close to SEK 9bn, reaching more than 25 million entrepreneurs in some 60 developing countries.